-'''

 Late homework will not be graded.
 I will drop the lowest one homework score.

-'''

-Online Quiz - 20% will be scheduled biweekly for 20 minutes.
+Quiz - 10% will be scheduled biweekly.
 Problems will be based on that week's homework material.
 I will drop the lowest one quiz score.

-Two Midterm Exams - 35% are scheduled tentatively on Wednesdays March 10 and April 21.
-The lower midterm score will be 15% and the other 20%.
+Two Midterm Exams - 20% each are scheduled tentatively on Wednesdays March 2 and April 13.
 They will be technically comprehensive, but emphasizing recent material up to the most recent graded and returned homework assignment.

-Final Exam - 25% is comprehensive and the schedule will be announced later.
+Final Exam - 35% is comprehensive and the schedule will be announced later.